The Mission of VKRP

 Our most recent data shows that 40% of students in participating divisions entered kindergarten unprepared in at least one of the critical learning domains: Literacy (PALS), math, self-regulation, and social skills.

 VKRP and PALS 2017 results from kindergarten students in 63 school divisions.

-Findings from a study conducted by The University of Virginia in 2014 found that one in three students are not prepared in the areas of mathematics, self-regulation, social skills, or literacy.
-Although, some of these children will catch up with their peers, readiness gaps present when children start school are likely to persist and even widen over time.
-Children falling below the benchmark are struggling to master basic skills such as identifying letters, connecting letters to letter sounds, counting to 20, naming basic shapes, following a teacher's instructions, persisting on a new task, and sharing with classmates.
-These results were shared with the Virginia State Legislature, and the statewide implementation of VKRP began.
+Although, some children who enter kindergarten unprepared will catch up with their peers, readiness gaps present when children start school often persist and widen over time.
+Children falling below the benchmark are struggling to master foundational skills such as identifying letters, connecting letters to letter sounds, counting, naming basic shapes, following a teacher's instructions, persisting on a new task, and sharing with classmates.
+These results were shared with the Virginia State Legislature, and the gradual statewide implementation of VKRP began.

 VKRP provides key information about young students' skill development across key early learning areas and provides educators and policy makers with information and instructional resources to support students’ for school success.